Soma2024-08/House-price-prediction-ML-pipeline/README.md

-# 🏡 House Price Prediction Using Machine Learning: A Complete Technical Tutorial
+# House Price Prediction Using Machine Learning End-to-End Project
 **Author:** Soma Samanta
 **Category:** Machine Learning, Data Science, Streamlit
-**Estimated Read Time:** 8 minutes

 ---

-## 📖 Introduction
+## Introduction

-Predicting house prices has always been one of the most exciting applications of machine learning.
-Whether you’re a data science beginner or a real estate professional, understanding how machine learning models estimate property values can provide deep insights into the factors that influence prices.
+The real estate market is one of the most dynamic and data-rich industries.
+Whether you’re a buyer, seller, or investor, one of the most important questions is:

+- “What’s the right price for this house?”
-In this tutorial, we’ll go step-by-step through a **complete data science workflow** for predicting house prices using **Exploratory Data Analysis (EDA)**, **feature engineering**, and **machine learning modeling**.
+In this project, we’ll go step-by-step through a **complete data science workflow** for predicting house prices using **Exploratory Data Analysis (EDA)**, **feature engineering**, and **machine learning modeling**.
 By the end, you’ll not only have a predictive model but also understand the reasoning behind each step.

 ---